 - While the butternut squash is roasting, cook the pasta according to the packet instructions or your own preferences.

-- Meanwhile put the cream plus the crumbled stilton into a pan and gently heat until the stilton has melted and the sauce has thickened slightly.
+- Meanwhile put the cream plus the crumbled stilton into a pan and gently heat and stir until the stilton has melted and the sauce has thickened slightly.

-- When the pasta is cooked, drain and tip into the sauce.
+- When the pasta is cooked, drain and tip into the sauce with a small splash of the pasta cooking water.
 Stir to combine.

 - Add half the butternut squash and half the walnuts to the pasta and sauce and stir very gently to combine.